 Because this rule is for a voluntary program, there will be no requirements with a fiscal impact.
 However, members taking advantage of the program could see reduced costs from some of the potential incentives.
-For example, the reduction of reporting requirements such as the NPDES discharge monitoring report form for wastewater dischargers is likely to result in time and money savings for members choosing this option.

 Public Participation and Workgroup Information

 Numerous public meetings have been held to discuss the intent and details of this program.
 No workgroup is planned for this rulemaking.
 If you feel that a workgroup or other informal discussion on the rule is appropriate, please contact Karen Teliha, Office of Pollution Prevention and Technical Assistance, at (317) 233-5555 or (800) 988-7901 (in Indiana).